 Finally, you can contact your office HR to find out if they have any listed agents who will give you a discount.

-Finding student accommodation in the UAE
+Finding student housing in the UAE

 Many colleges and universities provide on-campus boarding, which comes fully furnished and offers various options such as dorms, studios, and one-bedroom flats.
 If you opt for this, you need to figure out what suits you best and apply.
 Therefore, if you are applying to, say, Abu Dhabi University, visit its website and take your pick.
 The course fee will factor in your residency, which includes all utilities and WiFi.